AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 Privileged

 When this parameter is true, the container is given elevated privileges on the host container instance (similar to the root user).
-This parameter maps to Privileged in the Create a container section of the Docker Remote API and the --privileged option to docker run.
+This parameter maps to Privileged in the docker container create command and the --privileged option to docker run

 Note